senacor/Tutorials-Microservices/hints/stage-01/README.md

           uri: http://localhost:8888
     ```

-14. Test the setup by starting the demo-service.
+14. Test the setup by starting the customer-service.
 If everything works correct it will start up on port ```8081``` now.

 ## Configure the config-server to use a remote config-repository